-Viewers, for their part, might want to ask, “How much is lost with mawkish movie clichés?”
+Viewers, for their part, should wonder, “How much is lost with cheesy mawkishness?”

 Superb acting all around

-Those qualms notwithstanding, 21 Grams is a must-see.
+Now, those many qualms notwithstanding, 21 Grams is unquestionably worth checking out.
 Just consider:

 How much is gained when a film showcases superb acting all around?

-Benicio Del Toro – in spite of his Best Supporting Actor Oscar nod, as much a lead as Penn and Watts – is impeccable.
+Benicio Del Toro – Best Supporting Actor Oscar nod or no, as much a lead as Penn and Watts – is spot-on.
 Here’s a man who is at once fearsome and fearful, forceful and feeble, nefarious and righteous.

-In smaller roles, Melissa Leo, as Jack’s overly protective wife, and Charlotte Gainsbourg, as Paul’s obsessive ex, create two more flawless characterizations.
+In smaller roles, Charlotte Gainsbourg and Melissa Leo, the latter as Jack’s overly protective wife, create two more flawless characterizations.